These are the best urban fantasy TV shows on Amazon Prime Video right now. From classics to contemporary series.

 While the premise sounds like a setup for a joke, the show is excellent.
 The three main stars excel in their parts.
 And the romance between Mitchell (Aidan Turner) and Annie (Lenora Crichlow) is must-watch entertainment if you like paranormal romance.

 Content: TV-MA.
-There are a few explicit scenes in the series and some strong language (especially in season two), and moderate violence.
+There are a few explicit scenes in the series, some strong language (especially in season two), and moderate violence.